Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Introduction

 where $g:\mathbb{S}^n\rightarrow\reals$ is convex but nonsmooth, and $\mathcal{S}_n=\{\X\in\mathbb{S}^n\ \vert\ \trace(\X)=1,\ \X\succeq0\}$ is the spectrahedron in $\mathbb{S}^n$, $\mbS^n$ being the space of $n\times n$ real symmetric matrices.

 Problem \eqref{nonSmoothProblem}, despite being convex, is notoriously difficult to solve in large scale.
 Perhaps the simplest and most general approach applicable to it are \textit{mirror decent} (MD) methods \cite{beckOptimizationBook, sebastienMD}.
 However, the MD setups of interest for Problem \eqref{nonSmoothProblem}, which are mostly the Euclidean setup and the von Neumann entropy setup (see discussions in the sequel), require in worst case $O(n^3)$ runtime per iteration.
 In many applications $g(\X)$ follows a composite model, i.e., $g(\X) = h(\X) + w(\X)$, where $h(\cdot)$ is convex and smooth and $w(\cdot)$ is convex and nonsmooth but admits a simple structure (e.g., nonsmooth regularizer).
 For such composite objectives, without the spectrahedron constraint, proximal methods such as FISTA \cite{FISTA} or splitting methods such as ADMM \cite{ADMM} are often very effective.
 However, with the spectrahderon constraint, all such methods require on each iteration to apply a subprocedure (e.g., computing the proximal mapping) which in worst case amounts to at least $O(n^3)$ runtime.
-A third type of off-the-shelf methods include those which are based on the \textit{conditional gradient method} and adapted to nonsmooth problems, see for instance \cite{odor2016frank, lowRankAndSparseOurs, NEURIPS2020_8f468c87, locatello2019stochastic}.
+A third type of off-the-shelf methods include those which are based on the \textit{conditional gradient} method (aka Frank-Wolfe algorithm) and adapted to nonsmooth problems, see for instance \cite{odor2016frank, lowRankAndSparseOurs, NEURIPS2020_8f468c87, locatello2019stochastic}.
 The advantage of such methods is that no expensive high-rank SVD computations are needed.
 Instead, only a single leading eigenvector computation (i.e., a rank-one SVD) per iteration is required.
-However, whenever the number of iterations is not small, these methods still require to store high-rank matrices in memory, even when the optimal solution is low-rank.
-Thus, to conclude, standard first-order methods for Problem \eqref{nonSmoothProblem} require in worst case $\Omega(n^3)$ runtime per iteration and/or to store high-rank matrices in memory.
+However, these methods typically suffer from slow convergence rates compared to proximal methods \cite{lan2013complexity}.